Lee-AnnC/True_Essence/README.md

 </div>
 <br>

-- The log in page features a simple **form** where the user enters their username and their password.
+- The login page features a simple **form** where the user enters their username and their password.
 If the user enters an incorrect password or username a flash message will inform the user of this.
   The user once logged in will receive a welcome message and be directed to their profile page.
 - The profile page a page for that specific user.
 All the previous purchases that this user has ever purchased will be on this page.
 This page is unique to the user.
 - The user then has the option to add, edit or delete blog posts.
 These buttons will appear only on the session users profile page on the blog post.
-The user will not be able to edit or delete blog posts that were not added by the user themselves.
+The user will not be able to edit or delete blog posts that were not added by the user.
-- If the user does not have a username or password the user is directed to the register page.
+- If the user does not have a username or password the user is directed to the registration page.

 ### Register Page
-- The Register page is also a simple **form** where by the user has to choose a username and password.
+- The Register page is also a simple **form** whereby the user has to choose a username and password.
  - Once the user name and password have been entered and are not duplicates of what is already there, the site will direct you to your blank profile page.
 Now you are ready to start adding blogs and purchasing products.

  ### Add Post Page
 - This can only be accessed if you are logged in as a user.
 - The Add Post page is a **form** that gives the user the selection of which category they want the post to show in.
 - The user then can select an image and add it to the body box where the post will appear.
 The Post can be edited and made to appear as any normal post.
-- Validation of the `<input>` fields is handled in different ways.The input `type` attributes are set to `text`, and `url`.
+- Validation of the `<input>` fields is handled in different ways.
+The input `type` attributes are set to `text`, and `url`.
 - Limits are placed on both min and max lengths of input accepted.

 ### Editing Post Page
 - Once a new post has been added and the user wants to edit his /her post, they can log in to their profile page and on their post will be 2 buttons.
 One for `Edit` and the other for `Delete`.
 - The edit button allows the user to edit the post and then at the bottom of the post will be an update button.
 The user can then update once the editing is complete.
-- Upon successful completion a message will state that the post has been successfully updated.
+- Upon successful completion, a message will state that the post has been successfully updated.

 ### Delete Post
 - Should the user decide that they want to **DELETE** the post and they click on delete button, a page will appear with a message asking if the user is sure that want to delete this? if the user clicks on the "Delete" button below the post will be deleted.
 - This page is a safety net to ensure the user doesn't remove all the information they entered.
-- Users have to be logged in to be able to a delete posts.
+- Users have to be logged in to be able to delete posts.

 ### Log Out Page
 - The logout page allows users to end their session.